 The slump of the 2000s seemed to get a shot in the arm with the appointment of Pixar CEO John Lasseter as chief creative officer in 2007.
 The animated films produced since the arrival of Lasseter (up until his departure in 2018) have considerably improved.
 Not too surprisingly, the best of these – works like Bolt (2008), Wreck-It Ralph (2012), Zootopia (2016) – have been ones that play to Pixar’s strengths – endearing characters, sly and warm humour and a nerdish cleverness of concept, while one feels that more traditional Disney fairytale fare such as Tangled (2010) and the overrated Frozen (2013) has not been suited to this smarter take – the exception might be The Princess and the Frog (2009).

-Big Hero 6 comes from Don Hall, previously the co-director of Winnie the Pooh (2011) and subsequently of Raya and the Last Dragon (2021), and Chris Williams, previously the co-director of Bolt.
+Big Hero 6 comes from Don Hall, previously the co-director of Winnie the Pooh (2011) and subsequently of Raya and the Last Dragon (2021) and Strange World (2022), and Chris Williams, previously the co-director of Bolt.
 Both had also worked as writers on various Disney animated films over the last decade.
 Big Hero 6 began after Disney’s purchase of Marvel Entertainment in 2009.
 Don Hall was looking through a catalogue of Marvel properties and came across Big Hero 6, a Marvel title that was originally launched in 1998.
 This concerns the ongoing adventures of a team of Japanese superheroes led by thirteen-year-old boy genius Hiro Takachiho.